-I currently serve on the boards of ReadyCap, a mortgage REIT (2021 to present), Studio City International, a casino in Macau (2018 to present), Tiptree Inc., a specialty insurance (2020 to present), Digicel Group, a wireless operator (2020 to present) and Osiris Acquisition Corp (2021 to present).
-I was a director and the audit committee chairperson for PG&E during its fifteen-month bankruptcy process and emergence (2019).
+I currently serve on the boards of four publicly-traded and one private companies.
+I was a director and the audit committee chairperson for PG&E during its fifteen-month bankruptcy process and emergence in 2019-2020.

 I graduated from Stanford University Graduate School and HEC Paris.